 - This TR50VA015 universal transformer can be used with 120 volts, 208 volts, 240 volts, 277 volts, and 480 volt systems to step down the voltage to 24 volts with 50 VA super low voltage power!

 - The TR50VA015 Universal Low Voltage Transformer can be used as a replacement transformer on many heating and air conditioning systems.

 - Please click here if you would like to see the PDF TR50VA015 installation instructions paper.

 - I kept two or three of these transformers on our truck when I was doing service work.

 - This transformer is rated at 50 VA and comes in a factory box.

 - We have pictures of the outside of the box below.

 - If your transformer is shot, weak or noisy then you might want to consider a new transformer.

 - The transformer shows how it should be wired on the label.
 The black wire is the common wire in all voltage scenarios.
-For a 120 volt application, you would use the white and black wires.
+For a 120-volt application, you would use white and black wires.
 For 240 volts you would use the black and orange wires.
 The secondary 24-volt wires are yellow and yellow with a white stripe.

 - The size of the transformer is approximately 3″ tall by 4″ long.
 The transformer can be foot mounted or knock out hub mounted.